Importing songs and MIDI presets

 - Set List Maker will show you a preview of the data it's importing.
 If a song title in the playlist matches an existing song in your database, Set List Maker will not import that song.
 Duplicate songs will appear in gray text in the import preview window.

-- Set List Maker will import the Title and Artist for each song, and link the song to the recording, unless you are using the Android app and importing from a Play Music playlist.
+- Set List Maker will import the Title and Artist for each song, and link the song to the recording.

-- On iOS, Set List Maker will import additional iTunes fields as follows: iTunes Genre to Set List Maker Tags, if Genre matches an existing tag; iTunes Beats Per Minute to Set List Maker Tempo; iTunes Lyrics to Set List Maker Lyrics; and iTunes Comments to Set List Maker Notes.
+- On iOS/macOS, Set List Maker will import additional song fields as follows: Genre to Tags, if Genre matches an existing tag; Beats Per Minute to Tempo; Lyrics to Lyrics; and Comments to Notes.

 - On Android, Set List Maker will import the tag (genre), tempo, duration, lyrics and comments, if they are defined in your music player and Set List Maker can identify them.